zipvilization/Zipvilization/status/index.md

 Inside Zipvilization, that state becomes Permanent Nature.

-Future colonization of that territory becomes impossible.
+Future colonization of that Territory becomes impossible.

-This relationship is part of the core.
+This relationship is part of the canonical core.

----

-# SolumWorld

-**STATUS: ARCHITECTURE DEFINED / DATA-DEPENDENT**

-SolumWorld is the canonical world-state and coherence layer of Zipvilization.

-Its role is to determine what valid world state exists from canonical inputs and rules.

-Different SolumWorld architectures have already been studied.

-Simpler architectures are expected to be functional under lower data and activity requirements.

-The definitive infrastructure should not be selected before we know what the real world requires.

-If activity and data exceed certain thresholds, dedicated infrastructure such as private VPS systems may become appropriate.

-That decision will be based on real requirements rather than premature infrastructure assumptions.

-The frontend also remains open.

-Our designs evolve quickly.

-SolumWorld will evolve with them.
+There is currently no official Permanent Nature generated by live SOLUM activity because official SOLUM has not yet been deployed.

+The rule is defined.

+The live state is not.

 ---